-If you’re looking to learn about the F2 Goldendoodle, then you’ve come to the right place.
-Goldendoodles are a hybrid dog breed that results from breeding a Golden Retriever with a Standard Poodle.
-They are what is known as crossbreed since they have ancestors from two different breeds.
-When talking about Goldendoodles, there’s a good chance that you’ll hear a lot of talk about generations and see odd terms like F1, F1b, or F2 Goldendoodles.
-While this may be confusing at first, this article will help break down exactly what those terms mean and help you know the difference between the different generations of Goldendoodles.
+If you’ve been researching Goldendoodle breeders, there’s a good chance that you’ve heard a lot of talk of generations and have seen odd terms like F1, F1b, or F2 Goldendoodles.
+While this may be confusing at first, this article will help break down exactly what those terms mean and help you learn the difference between the different generations of Goldendoodles.

 Learn about other Goldendoodle types with these guides: Chocolate Goldendoodle Guide and Teddy Bear Goldendoodle Guide.